Riselya/Infection-and-Migration-metaanalysis/README.md

 # Effect-of-infection-on-migration-meta---analysis

 This is the code and data for our article "How does infection alter animal migration?
 A meta-analysis across experiemntal and observational studies" by Alice Risely, Marcel Klaassen, and Bethany Hoye.
+Publication details TBC.

-We carry uot the analysis with in the package Metafor.
+We carry out the analysis with the package Metafor.

 Source files: